Acquiring Annotated Data with Cross-lingual Explicitation for Implicit Discourse Relation Classification: Experiments and Results

 \subsubsection{Quantitative Results}

 Table \ref{table:results} shows that best results are achieved by adding only those samples for which two back-translations agree with one another.
 This may represent the best trade-off between reliability of the label and the amount of additional data.
-The setting where the data from all languages is added performs badly despite the large number of samples, because this method contains different labels for the same argument pairs, for all those instances where the back-translations don't yield the same label, introducing noise into the system.
-The size of the extra data used in \cite{shi2017using} is about 10 times larger than our 2-votes data, as they relied on additional training data (which we could not use in this experiment, as there is no pairing with translations into other languages) and exploited also intra-sentential instances.
-While we don't match the performance of \cite{shi2017using} on the PDTB-Lin test set, the high quality translation data shows better generalisability by outperforming all other settings in the cross-validation (which is based on 16 test instances, while the PDTB-Lin test set contains less than 800 instances and hence exhibits more variability in general).
+The setting where the data from all languages is added performs badly despite the large number of samples, because this method contains different labels for the same argument pairs, for all those instances where the back-translations don't yield the same label, thus introducing noise into the system.
+The size of the extra data used in \citet{shi2017using} is about 10 times larger than our 2-votes data.
+The selection of instances differs in their paper from ours, in that they only use French, and in that they, unlike this paper, focus on intra-sentential samples.
+The model using the few reliable samples extracted from the back-translations of the three languages here significantly outperforms the results found in \citet{shi2017using} in the cross-validation setting.
+On the PDTB-Lin test set, we don't match performance, but note that this test set is based only on 800 instances, as opposed to the 16k instances in the cross-validation evaluation.